- Sampling a glass of red in Cahors – home of Malbec

 - Rocamadour and the descent from its lofty heights

-- Marvelling at the Massif Centrale as you cycle through its distinctive landscapes
+- Marvelling at the Massif Centrale as we cycle through its distinctive landscapes

 Faultless service from start to finish!
 The guides went the extra mile to ensure everybody was smiling all of the time.

 The small city of Bergerac in the heart of the Dordogne is the meeting point for this tour.
 On arrival you will be met by your Skedaddle team for the short 90-minute transfer to Sarlat.

 Sarlat is a bustling and perfectly preserved medieval town, its unique architecture is amongst the best preserved in France as it was the first town to attain World Heritage status.
 Narrow twisting alley ways open up into small secluded courtyards and at the centre a large open square is often filled with musicians and entertainers.
 It is a great place to relax with an ice-cream or stretch your legs in its meandering streets.

 In the evening we will meet our fellow Skedaddlers over some local cuisine and to perhaps sample some of the wares produced in the local vineyards that surround the town and chat about the week ahead.